notional-labs/notional/last_upgrade.md

     ```
    *You can jump to step 3.*

-    2.2 If you want to downoad the compiled binary:
+    2.2 If you want to DOWNLOAD the compiled binary:
     ```
     cd ~
     rm bcna_linux_amd64.tar.gz #delete old file if exist